A year after high school shooting, Florida town still struggling

 It will be adorned with remembrances of the lives lost and will be razed a few weeks later, similar to the annual Burning Man festival in the Nevada desert.

 Free yoga classes and beach cleanups are being organized.
-A five-kilometer run honoring slain Stoneman football coach Aaron Feis is planned for Feb.
+A five-kilometer run honoring slain Stoneman athletic director Chris Hixon is planned for Feb.
 16.

 Parkland Mayor Christine Hunschofsky said the anniversary is a painful reminder of all the city suffered, but the volunteerism helps prevent the shooting from defining it, she said.